AML Analyst

 A crucial part of their role involves monitoring financial transactions for any suspicious activities.
 They use sophisticated software and their analytical skills to detect irregular patterns and indicators of potential money laundering, such as unusually large transactions, rapid movement of funds, or transactions that do not fit the customer's typical behaviour.

-Key Skills & Qualifications
+Essential Skills & Qualifications

 Analytical thinking is indispensable in this role, as AML Analysts must sift through vast amounts of financial data to spot irregularities and potential indications of money laundering.
-Attention to detail is also paramount; a small discrepancy or anomaly can often be the telltale sign of fraudulent activity.
+Attention to detail is also paramount; a small discrepancy or anomaly can often be the tell-tale sign of fraudulent activity.

 Strong knowledge of relevant AML regulations, such as the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2017, is a must.
 This knowledge allows AML Analysts to understand the regulatory landscape in which they operate and ensures they can accurately assess compliance.

 Certifications can further enhance an AML Analyst's credentials.
 The Association of Certified Anti-Money Laundering Specialists (ACAMS) and the International Compliance Association (ICA) both offer respected qualifications that are widely recognised within the industry.
-These certifications provide in-depth knowledge of AML regulations and practices, adding significant value to an AML Analyst's role.

 An AML Analyst’s Daily Tasks

-Contact us today at contact@lexisnexis.co.uk or call 0330 161 1234 for more information.
+Contact us below and at contact@lexisnexis.co.uk or call 0330 161 1234 for more information.

 Get in touch